 Marathon round-the-clock excavations ensued, racing against both now-rising waters of the Sea of Galilee and treasure seekers.
 The archaeologists even invented new techniques of excavation and preservation as they went along.
 Just before the site was flooded, the almost completely intact hull was fully excavated, encased in polyurethane and floated to shore for further study and conservation.
-But did Jesus really walk on water along side this boat (Matthew 14:25)?
+But did Jesus really walk on water along side this boat?

 The boat is 26½ feet long, 7½ feet wide and 4-1/2 feet high.
 It was probably of the Sea of Galilee's largest class of ships.
 Fore and aft sections were most likely decked, and it probably had a mast, meaning it could be both sailed and rowed.
 Did Peter, James and John actually row this boat (John 6:19)?

 Studies of ancient ships suggest this vessel had a crew of five (four rowers and a helmsman).
 The ancient Jewish historian Josephus referred to such ships holding 15 people.
 Skeletal remains from Galilee during this period indicate males averaged 5 feet 5 inches tall [1.651 meters] and about 140 pounds [63.503 kilograms].
 Fifteen such men could fit into this vessel.
-So did Jesus and the Twelve0 sail together in this boat?
+So did Jesus and the Twelve sail together in this boat?

 The Galilee boat dated to the general time of Jesus’ ministry.
 It was the type used by Jesus and the Twelve, and was large enough to hold 13 men.
 It may have been in use at the same time He sailed the sea.
 He may have even seen it.
 BUT, there is no proof that this boat was ever actually used by Jesus or any of the disciples.

 Archaeologists, as scientists, should not make spectacular claims about their finds.
 Thus, Jesus cannot be connected to this particular boat with certainty.
 Yet, it helps us visualize daily life in Galilee as Jesus knew it.
-This is archaeology's contribution to illuminating Scripture.
+This is archeology’s contribution to illuminating Scripture.